OB&GYNAE 3100 - Research Project in Reproductive Health

 General Course Information

-Course Code OB&GYNAE 3100 Course Research Project in Reproductive Health Coordinating Unit Obstetrics and Gynaecology Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 8 hours per week, including 2 x 1 hour tutorials per week, and 2 x 3 hours per week of research placement or tutorials.
-Prerequisites ANAT SC 1102 or ANAT SC 1103 Assumed Knowledge PHYSIOL 2520 and ANAT SC 2109/3102 or equivalents Restrictions BHLTH or BSC Course Description This course will provide training in research skills including planning and conducting a research project in reproductive health, and will include a series of workshop and tutorials on topics including research planning and skills, data management and research ethics, oral and written presentation, and critical evaluation of literature.
+Course Code OB&GYNAE 3100 Course Research Project in Reproductive Health Coordinating Unit Paeds & Repro Hlth Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 8 hours per week Available for Study Abroad and Exchange N Prerequisites ANAT SC 1102 or ANAT SC 1103 or BIOL 1201 or equivalent Assumed Knowledge PHYSIOL 2520 and ANAT SC 2109/3102 or equivalent Restrictions Available to MBBS, B.HlthSc, BPsych Sc and BSC Course Description This course will provide training in research skills including planning and conducting a research project in reproductive health, and will include a series of workshop and tutorials on topics including research planning and skills, data management and research ethics, oral and written presentation, and critical evaluation of literature.

 Additional Academic Staff (Tutors):

 Dr Rosalie Grivell

 Administrative contact details for course learning & teaching

 Location: Level 3 Medical School South